 Mar 1st 2019 Back to latest news

 Wet Wipes are becoming an environmental worry.
-Every parent knows that baby wipes are the changing bag essential you cannot live without, right?
-We all know one of the main benefits of wipes are that they are so convenient and so much better than dry tissues!
-From cleaning baby’s delicate skin to cleaning up those messy moments, but they are not all the same.
+I bet every changing bag or kids day out backpack has a baby wipe in it.
+Ok, so the main benefits of wipes are convenience.
+Forget dry tissues!
+Designed to clean baby’s delicate skin to cleaning up those messy moments, but they are not all the same.
 Have you ever asked yourself how many you get through in a day or what is in them?